Martha (band)

 Martha are a rock band from Pity Me, a village in County Durham in the North East of England.
 After singles on their own Discount Horse label and Odd Box Records, their debut album Courting Strong, was released on Fortuna Pop! and Salinas Records in 2014.
 As of 2022 they have released four full-length albums on cult UK and US based independent record labels.

-They have described themselves as queer, vegan and anarchist.
+They have described themselves as queer, vegan and anarchist - this originally included straight edge, as the band were all sober upon forming, and felt it was a funny thing to include in their description as their sound does not match the usual hardcore of bands that identify that way.
+The band have said in interviews that they are now no longer all sober.
 They have no designated frontperson and all contribute vocals.
 Two members of Martha previously founded (and still play in) the band ONSIND, and another led the band No Ditching.
 Multiple members of Martha have also played in the group Fortitude Valley.

 They have variously cited The Housemartins, Motown, Billy Bragg, The Thermals, Ted Leo, power pop, The Replacements, Heart, The Marked Men, Big Star, Masshysteri, and The Exploding Hearts as influences.

 History

 Martha formed in the village of Pity Me, a suburb of Durham in the North East of England.
 Formed by J.C.
 Cairns (guitar/vocals), Daniel Ellis (guitar/vocals), Naomi Griffin (bass/vocals), and Nathan Stephens-Griffin (drums/vocals) in the early 2010s, they released their self-titled debut EP in February 2012.

-They have described themselves as queer, vegan and anarchist.
-This originally included straight edge, as the band were all sober upon forming, and felt it was a funny thing to include in their description as their sound does not match the usual hardcore of bands that identify that way.
-The band have said in interviews that they are now no longer all sober.

 A year later they released the "Sycamore"/"Lost Without You" single on their own Discount Horse label.
 The band played Indietracks festival for the first time in 2013.
 After releasing a split single with American artist Spoonboy (David Combs of The Max Levine Ensemble) Martha headed to the studio with MJ of Hookworms to record their first album.

 Courting Strong was released by Fortuna Pop! in the U.K. and Salinas Records in the U.S. They followed it with more split singles with American bands Benny "The Jet" Rodriguez and Radiator Hospital, a repeat visit to Indietracks and an appearance at Glastonbury Festival.

 Their next album Blisters in the Pit of My Heart, also produced by MJ, was issued in mid-2016 by Dirtnap Records in the U.S. and Fortuna Pop! once again in the U.K.

 They toured the UK with Radiator Hospital in late 2015, and played a tour of the UK and Ireland with Joyce Manor in July 2017.